 It is the policy of the School Division to permit the organization and operation of student organizations as an important enhancement of students’ educational experience that can develop social, civic, leadership, and other skills; and to permit such organizations to meet on school premises during noninstructional time.
 The purpose of this policy is to establish criteria and procedures governing the operation of student organizations.

-Student organizations shall not engage in any activity which is contrary to law, School Board policy, or school rules; which disrupts or clearly threatens to disrupt the orderly operation of the school; or which would adversely affect the health, safety, or welfare of any students or staff members.
-Student organizations that promote or endorse or are affiliated with any organizations that do so shall not be permitted.
-Student organizations shall comply with the purchasing policy of the School Division and may not extend the credit of the School Division.
-Failure to comply with these provisions shall be grounds for revocation of the right to conduct meetings under this policy.
+Student organizations shall not engage in any activity which is contrary to law, School Board policy, or school rules; which disrupts or clearly threatens to disrupt the orderly operation of the school; which materially and substantially disrupt the school’s learning environment; which hinder the school administration’s maintenance of order and discipline on school premises; or which would adversely affect the health, safety, or welfare of any students or staff members.
+Student organizations that promote or endorse violence, harassment, or hatred toward an identifiable person or group based on race, color, religion, ethnicity, national origin, ancestry, gender, gender identity, sexual orientation, or disability or are affiliated with any organizations that do so shall not be permitted.
+Failure to comply with these provisions shall be grounds for individual disciplinary action or revocation of the right to conduct meetings under this policy.

-B. Curriculum-related Student Organizations
+B. Co-curricular Student Organizations

-Curriculum-related student organizations serve as an extension of the regular school curriculum.
-Their function is to enhance the participants' educational experience and supplement the course materials within the educational program of the schools. .
-The activities of these organizations must meet the following criteria:
+Co-curricular student organizations serve as an extension of the regular school curriculum.
+Their function is to enhance the participants' educational experience and supplement the course materials within the educational program of the schools.
+Examples of co-curricular organizations are academic honor societies, language clubs, student government, academic course related clubs, career and technical education organizations, yearbook, performance groups related to the fine arts and other similar activities.The activities of these organizations must meet one of the following criteria:

-the club’s subject matter must be taught in a regularly offered course or relate to the curriculum as a whole;
+the club’s subject matter must be taught in a regularly offered course or relate directly to the overall academic curriculum;

 participation in the club must be required as part of a course; or